Ch0pin/uncrackable/README.md

 The curious case of a file disappearance

-The vulnerability assessment team informed the developers that 'Four' has a vulnerability which allows someone to write files in the application's data folder.
+The vulnerability assessment team informed the developers that 'Four' has a vulnerability which allows someone to write files anywhere in the application's data folder.
 The developer team though reassured that there is no danger and they took a cool measure to avoid the security risk.

 Can you change the "Connected to" to point to your server, without braking the sandbox ?